-This week I had the absolute pleasure of being invited to Inglewood Manor for one the most quintessential of English customs, afternoon tea, and I was delighted to be able to attend.
+This week I had the absolute pleasure of being invited, along with a small selection of other bloggers, for a festive Inglewood Manor afternoon tea, one the most quintessential of English customs and I was delighted to be able to attend.

 After having a little nose around we were seated for our afternoon tea in yet another beautifully decorated room with a floor to ceiling Christmas tree that can’t help but get you in the festive mood.